OllyNural/SHN-Stream/README.md

 ### Logging

 I started with Morgan as the logger, which is great for middleware logging.
-I forgot it wasn't for normal logging too...

-However, I think I should have used something like Winston, or at least a generic logger that let me log out anywhere in my node app, I thought Morgan could do this and didn't look into it enough.
+I should have used something like Winston, or at least a generic logger that let me log out anywhere in my node app, I thought Morgan could do this and didn't look into it enough and a little late!

+This has middleware generic request logging, but no logging on the actual backend code.